hw053168/classical-git-tar-society/README.md

 4. **Script Configuration**
    - Added TypeScript scripts to Anchor.toml
    - Used `yarn run ts-node` instead of direct ts-node path
-   - Updated placeholder mint addresses with actual PEG mint address
+   - Updated placeholder mint addresses with actual TAR mint address

 5. **Backfill Account Initialization**
    - Fixed `performer_profile` to use `init_if_needed` instead of just `mut`
    - Fixed `performer_token_account` to use `init_if_needed`
    - Both fixes necessary for performers who never interacted with app before
-   - Successfully backfilled 3 PEG for 1 existing vote
+   - Successfully backfilled 3 TAR for 1 existing vote

 ## 📁 Project Structure